CptAndy/CptAndy/README.md

 - <b>[TransCore Database](https://github.com/CptAndy/Database-Related/blob/main/CAP3104/README.md)</b>

   - The implementation of a SQL database to support a traffic control system.
 This database includes tables for managing requirements, priority, status, and tracking of various functionalities related to the system.

+- <b>[Price Calculator]</b>

+  - A simple project making use of structs, Slices, Maps, Interfaces, and File IO in Go programming language to create a price calculator

 <h2>Connect with me</h2>